NagyD/SDLPoP/doc/Readme.txt

 * PLAY!
 	1. In the project root directory.
 Type `./prince` or `./prince full`.
-	2. Hit Control-Q to quit.
+	2. Hit Ctrl+Q to quit.

 * Tested on OSX 10.9.5, OSX 10.11.2, macOS 10.13 and 10.14.